DHTMLX/docs-todolist/docs/api/rest_api/routes/POST routes/Post_projects.md

 ### Description

-@short:Returns a new project object with the project ID in it.
+@short:Returns a new project object with the project ID in it

 The route handles the POST request made to the **'/projects'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **add-project** operation (see [**add-project**](api/methods/addproject_method.md)).